StormingMoose/ESP-Riders_Franko_2_Wire/README.md

-Franko   - adapted to use 2 wire motor drivers like A4905 or L9110s instead of the threee wire L298 motor driver.
+Franko   - adapted to use 2 wire motor drivers like A4905 or L9110s instead of the three wire L298 motor driver.
 ======

 Arduino Self balancing robot  using ESO32 C3